The Spirit of the USA: Advertising

 In the past, FBO successfully implemented an advertising strategy by forging local partnerships with the organization supporting the specific working-class hero depicted in the film.
 They actively encouraged these local organizations to coordinate stunts, appreciation parades, and various activities, effectively securing complimentary advertising for the film.
 When available, an F.B.O. agent would collaborate closely with the theater owner to develop an exploitation strategy for the movie.
 This film posed a minor challenge for FBO.
 Although it was not marketed as a war film, FBO strategically cultivated a relationship with the armed forces for this movie, positioning it as a recruitment tool to attract volunteers and encourage enlistment in the National Guard.
-It seemed all advertising for this movie had a military component.
+Most advertising for this movie had a military component.

-One of the primary objectives of premiering this film in New York was to establish the advertising standards for its nationwide promotion.
-These standards would serve as a foundation upon which all advertising strategies would be built.
-The New York premiere employed a Military parade marching down Broadway.
-FBO knew nothing grabbed the public attention like a good parade, especially soldiers marching in a military parade in dress uniform.
-These parades would always end at the local theater showing the film.
-FBO's publicity department also staged drill formations in City Hall Square, decorated guns and carriages having them prominently displayed advertising banners, special regimental parades marching to the theater, and local merchants jumped on the promotional bandwagon.
-Anything was fair game if it drew potential ticket purchasers to the theater.
+One of the goals of premiering this film in New York was to establish advertising standards for its nationwide promotion.
+The New York premiere used a military parade marching down Broadway to attract public attention.
+FBO's publicity department also staged drill formations in City Hall Square, and decorated guns and carriages, having them prominently display advertising banners.